 MOLINA, MIGUEL (?–?).
-Father Miguel Molina, a Franciscanqv, was the lone survivor of a Comanche attack on Santa Cruz de San Sabá mission in 1758.
+Father Miguel Molina, a Franciscan, was the lone survivor of a Comanche attack on Santa Cruz de San Sabá mission in 1758.
 According to his own testimony, he heard screams about a cannon shot distant from the mission just after sunrise on March 16, 1758.
 Fearing an Indian attack, he hurried to the church to notify the other priests.
 The Indians approached with protestations of good will, declaring they wanted only the Apache neophytes of the mission, for the Apaches were their enemies.
 When the priests refused to surrender the neophytes, the Comanches set fire to the stockade and killed everyone except Father Molina, who slipped away wounded and wandered two days without food before he returned to the San Sabá presidio (see SAN LUIS DE LAS AMARILLAS PRESIDIO).

 Carlos E. Castañeda, Our Catholic Heritage in Texas (7 vols., Austin: Von Boeckmann-Jones, 1936–1958; rpt., New York: Arno, 1976).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Frank Goodwyn, "MOLINA, MIGUEL," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fmo04.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Frank Goodwyn, "MOLINA, MIGUEL," accessed February 21, 2020, http://www.tshaonline.org/handbook/online/articles/fmo04.

 Uploaded on June 15, 2010.
 Modified on February 1, 2019.
 Published by the Texas State Historical Association.